subratamazumder/covid19/backend-app/data-viewer/README.md

 $ cd covid19/backend-app/data-viewer/api-tests

 $ ./run-load-test.sh <api-key> <duration> <arrivalRate>
-<api-key> is must, if <duration> & <arrivalRate> not supplied then gets defaukted by script
-html reports gets generated on each run
 ```
+`api-key` is must, if `duration` & `arrivalRate` is not supplied then gets defaulted by script as `1`.

+A html report also gets generated on each run.

 # Reference
 https://artillery.io/docs/cli-reference/